digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/manage_domain_entities.rst

 .. _manual_init_domain_manager:

-If the sync domain manager has ``auto-init = false``, then you need to manually generate its identity and set-up its keys:
+If the sync domain manager has ``auto-init = false``, then you need to manually initialize it by generating its identity and setting-up its keys:

 .. literalinclude:: /canton/includes/mirrored/enterprise/app/src/test/scala/com/digitalasset/canton/integration/tests/topology/TopologyManagementHelper.scala
    :language: scala